-The DIST (maximum traverse to touch point) and F (probing feed rate) data from the touch-probe table, which are effective in other measuring cycles, do not apply in Touch Probe Cycle 3.
+The DIST (maximum traverse to touch point) and F (probing feed rate) touch-probe data, which are effective in other measuring cycles, do not apply in Touch Probe Cycle 3.

 Remember that the TNC always writes to four successive Q-parameters.